Ciechanowiec: Geography

 Ciechanowiec is located in eastern Poland about 130 km northeast from Warsaw and around 80 km west from the Białowieża Forest in the Territory of Preserved Landscape of the Valley of the Bug and Nurzec Rivers.
 The Nurzec River divides the town into two parts: the Left Side and the Right Side.

 Demographics

-According to the 1921 census, the village was inhabited by 3.291 people, among whom 1.568 were Roman Catholic, 39 Orthodox, 34 Evangelical and 1.649 Mosaic.
-At the same time, 1.653 inhabitants declared Polish nationality, 11 Belarusian, 21 German and 1.693 Jewish.
+According to the 1921 census, the village was inhabited by 3,291 people, among whom 1,568 were Roman Catholic, 39 Orthodox, 34 Evangelical and 1,649 Jewish.
+At the same time, 1,653 inhabitants declared Polish nationality, 21 German, 11 Belarusian and 1,693 Jewish.
 There were 361 residential buildings in the village.

 Detailed data as of 31 December 2021: